Super Food Black Bean Vegan Burger

 What Sets This Super Food Black Bean Vegan Burger Apart

-Although I’m a long-time fan of well-made veggie burgers for their simple ingredients and health benefits, I have do have one major, er, beef with standard veggie burger recipes: most don’t contain enough tummy-satisfying protein to keep me full for more than an hour or so.
+Although I’m a long-time fan of well-made veggie burgers (like this Portobello Mushroom Burger) for their simple ingredients and health benefits, I have do have one major, er, beef with standard veggie burger recipes: most don’t contain enough tummy-satisfying protein to keep me full for more than an hour or so.

 Not so when those burgers contain hemp seed!
 Just three tablespoons of these cute little green seeds contain a whopping 10 grams of complete protein.
 They are loaded with omega-3s and omega-6s, which benefit heart health, reduce inflammation, and support the immune system too.
 Hemp seeds are also low carb, making them a good choice for those following a paleo diet or who need to be carb conscious.
 Hello, SUPER FOOD.